 Please see below in respect of our procedure for dealing with complaints:

-1. Please write to Andrew Graves, Managing Director, with details of the complaint.
+- Please write to Andrew Graves, Managing Director, with details of the complaint.
 This letter should be addressed to Rowlinsons, 9 Church Street, Frodsham WA6 7DN.
 He is responsible for ensuring that complaints are handled effectively and in accordance with this procedure.
 This procedure also applies to prospective clients who we have unreasonably refused to provide a service to or persistently or unreasonably offered an unwanted service to.

-6. After the review has been completed we will write to you within 5 working days to confirm our final position regarding the complaint and to explain our reasons for reaching this decision.
+- After the review has been completed we will write to you within 7 days to confirm our final position regarding the complaint and to explain our reasons for reaching this decision.
+If you are still not satisfied, you can then contact the Legal Ombudsman, whose address is PO Box 6167, Slough, SL1 0EH about your complaint.
+The Legal Ombudsman investigates complaints about service issues with Lawyers.

-The Legal Ombudsman expects complaints to be made with them within one year of the date of the act or omission about which you are concerned or within one year of you realising there was a concern.
+The Legal Ombudsman expects complaints to be made to them within one year of the date of the act or omission about which you are concerned or within one year of you realising there was a concern.
 You must also refer your concerns to the Legal Ombudsman within six months of our final response to you.
 For further information, you should contact the Legal Ombudsman on 0300 555 0333 or visit www.legalombudsman.org.uk

 Should it be necessary for us to change any of the timescales highlighted above we will let you know as soon as possible and explain the reasons why.
 If the complaint is made against Andrew Graves himself or if he feels that another Director of the firm is better placed to deal with a particular complaint then the matter will be passed to the appropriate Director.
 You will be informed as to the identity of this Director.